 - Chocolate & Lavender Cayenne Pain Relief Salve Recipe

 - Homemade Magnesium & Arnica Body Butter Recipe

 - Warming Chili & Chocolate Sore Muscle Salve Recipe

 - Natural Sore Muscle Salt Scrub Recipe

-You can also find and follow Soap Deli News blog on all of your favorite social media platforms including Pinterest, G+, Tumblr, Facebook, Twitter, Blog Lovin’, and Instagram.
+You can also find and follow Soap Deli News blog on all of your favorite social media platforms including Pinterest, Facebook, Twitter, Blog Lovin’, and Instagram.
 Or subscribe to Soap Deli News via email for future updates, DIY projects and recipes.